Learn how the partners of Moonglow Jewelry found a friend in Cesar Quintero, The Profit Recipe, and the Entrepreneurial Operating System.

 Now that Moonglow has found its rhythm, Plouffe and Dudziak feel free to travel without nearly as much trepidation.

-“Implementing EOS with Cesar has bought me freedom because I no longer feel like I have to glued to the business the way I was,” Plouffe said.
+“Implementing EOS with The Profit Recipe has bought me freedom because I no longer feel like I have to glued to the business the way I was,” Plouffe said.
 “Now I feel I could go to Costa Rica for two months if I wanted to and come back and find that the business has grown and it’s getting bigger.”